 Stick to a schedule

 Lose yourself in work and lose track of time.
 Bundle the tasks most meaningful to you and the ones you're most experienced in.
-Doing tasks we have already practiced makes on more prone to enter the "flow" state.
+Doing tasks we're familiar with and enjoy increases the chances of getting lost in work and watching (or rather not watching) the time fly by.

 Workout at home

-Take advantage of the flexibility and independence that comes with working remote by incorporating small exercises into your workday (plank, short walk, push-ups, etc.)
+Take advantage of the flexibility and independence that comes with working remotely by incorporating small exercises into your workday (planking, short walks, push-ups, squats, etc.)

-All joking aside, there are clear advantages to working remote.
-For one, pants are optional from now on.
-But we also listed some more below!
+All joking aside, there are clear advantages to remote working.
+For one, trousers are optional.
+But we also listed some more below.

 Customize your own Workspace